technicallyty/hardhat/docs/guides/compile-contracts.md

 Keep in mind that:
 - Overrides are full compiler configurations, so if you have any additional settings you're using you should set them for the override as well.
-- You have to use forward slashes (`/`) even if you are on Windows.
+- You must use forward slashes (`/`) even if you are on Windows.

 ## Artifacts

 Compiling with Hardhat generates two files per compiled contract (not each `.sol` file): an artifact and a debug file.

 An **artifact** has all the information that is necessary to deploy and interact with the contract.
 These are compatible with most tools, including Truffle's artifact format.
-Each artifact consists of a json with the following properties:
+Each artifact contains a JSON file with the following properties:

 - `contractName`: A string with the contract's name.